Maschine2501/NR1-UI/README.md

 #actually nothing from the original Code has been changed!

-I try to figure out how the code works and coment it on the code when i've tested it and finished every coment, i update the files here
+I try to figure out how the code works and coment it on the code.
+When i've tested it and finished every coment, i update the files here

 I'm trying to change:
 * the "Now-Playing" Screen (other fonts, add File-Info and Playtime)